watir/watir.github.io/_guides/drivers.md

 title: Drivers
 permalink: /guides/drivers/
 redirect_from: /docs/drivers/
+modified_date: 2021-03-12
 ---

 As described in the [Automation Pipeline](../overview) document, a driver must be present on the same machine as the browser you are automating.

-If you are running locally, you can use the [webdrivers gem](https://github.com/titusfortner/webdrivers) to automatically ensure that the latest driver is downloaded, and placed in a location where Selenium can access it.
+We recommend using the [webdrivers gem](https://github.com/titusfortner/webdrivers) to automatically ensure that the latest driver is downloaded, and placed in a location where Selenium can access it.

-Otherwise, you can download the drivers for the browser of your choice:
+If you want to set things manually, you can download the drivers for the browser of your choice:
 * Google Chrome: [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 * Mozilla Firefox: [geckodriver](https://github.com/mozilla/geckodriver/releases)
 * Microsoft Edge: [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)